| | |

 3. Semi-Submarine or Glass Bottom Boat Tour

-This is your best way to experience underwater life, without having to get in the water.
-This is a little different from your standard glass bottom boat tour, where you sit in air-conditioned comfort, below the water level.
-As opposed to a Glass bottom boat tour sitting on top of the water.
+You get to sit in air-conditioned comfort, below the water level, as opposed to a Glass bottom boat tour sitting on top of the water.

 This Semi-submarine vessel seats 27 passengers and will cruise along in the water for about 30 minutes.
 Most of the Day trip tours on your Cairns itinerary will include either the Snorkelling or the Semi-Submarine, but not both.